+44 (0)330 229 0331 | email@example.com

 It’s a bit of a compromise between writing your Will from scratch and getting a professional to help write your Will for you, I guess, so they seem like a decent option.
 There’s one pretty big issue with DIY Will kits, though.
 They’re one-size-fits-all.

 Literally every person in the entire world has different personal circumstances.
 Every single person.
 While you could get a one-size-fits-all DIY Will kit, it’s probably not going to fit your specific personal circumstances.
 You never know, you might get lucky.
 You might find the glass slipper of DIY Will kits.
 Just keep in mind that every girl in the kingdom tried on the glass slipper and it only fit Cinderella.
 And, if you ask me, she was the unlucky one.
 Who wants a glass slipper?
 Uncomfortable much?
-How you going to tuck up all warm and cosy on a rainy day with GLASS slippers on?
-Jeez.

 I’m rambling a bit.
 If you use a DIY Will kit and it doesn’t fit your circumstances, if it doesn’t cover all your assets or it leaves things ambiguous or open to interpretation, then your Will’s probably going to be made invalid.
 When you use Vital Documents, we customise your Will to suit your exact circumstances.
 We work with you individually to make sure it’ll be perfect for your needs.
 Why not have a look at how we can help you right now?